eXascaleInfolab/TSM-Bench/datasets/README.md

 ___
 ## Building the datasets

-Synthetic dataset is already in the directory.

-To download obtain the real-world datasets run the install script.
+- To download the datasets, run the install script.

 ```bash
 $ sh install_{dataset}.sh
 ```
+- Note: You need to replace ```{dataset}``` with one of the datasets from the table above.